 How can one recover data from a USB flash drive?

 Despite their small size, USB flash drives offer plenty of storage space to keep massive amounts of data.
 In addition, owing to the ubiquity of USB sockets, they make it incredibly easy to transfer files between different computers.
-They can be read by many other electronic devices as well: music players, game consoles, digital photo frames, projectors and smart TV.
+They can be read by many other electronic devices as well: media players, game consoles, digital photo frames, projectors and smart TV.

 Along with much higher privacy, security and availability than any cloud service could ever offer, this type of digital media is considered fairly durable.
 However, the valuable information it is trusted with may be still put at risk.
 Improper operations or other issues with the drive may make it corrupt.
 Besides, the files deleted from it are immediately removed and cannot be found in the Recycle Bin/Trash.
 Fortunately, when there has been no physical damage to the device, one can restore the lost data with a high probability.

-• low-level (full) formatting resets the drive to its factory defaults.
+- low-level (full) formatting resets the drive to its factory defaults.
 This wipes the whole content of a storage – the file system and the data;

-• some operating systems deploy "delayed writing" – a file may not be immediately written to the drive but wait until other operations will be completed.
+- some operating systems deploy "delayed writing" – a file may not be immediately written to the drive but wait until other operations will be completed.
 Abrupt disconnection of a drive irreversibly erases all the information pending to be written;

-• file shredding utilities write zeros or some other data patterns over the files making them unrecoverable;
+- file shredding utilities write zeros or some other data patterns over the files making them unrecoverable;

-In other circumstances, SysDev Laboratories recommends UFS Explorer and Recovery Explorer as reliable data recovery solutions suitable for a wide variety of data loss scenarios, including the ones related to thumb drives managed by FAT (exFAT) or any other file system of Windows, macOS, Linux or Unix/BSD.
+In other circumstances, SysDev Laboratories recommends UFS Explorer and Recovery Explorer as reliable data recovery solutions suitable for a wide variety of data loss scenarios, including the ones related to thumb drives managed by FAT32 (exFAT) or any other file system of Windows, macOS, Linux or Unix/BSD.
 The programs perform an extensive analysis of the drive's logical structure to locate the missing files and offer the user to copy the restored data to any safe storage.

 Note: Before making attempts to recover data, try inserting your pen drive into another PC to ensure that the problem was not caused by incompatibility or a defective port.

-Hint: To learn more about FAT and other file system types, please, refer to the basics of file systems.
+Hint: To learn more about FAT32 and other file system types, please, refer to the basics of file systems.
 If you want to assess the possibility of a successful data recovery operation, familiarize yourself with the articles describing the specifics of data recovery depending on the OS and chances for data recovery.

 In order to accomplish USB flash drive recovery using the Standard edition of UFS Explorer, take the following steps:

-1. Download and install the application onto the computer.
+Download and install the application onto the computer.
 Ensure that the version of the program fits the operating system your machine is running.

 Hint: If you have any difficulties with the installation of the utility, please refer to the installation manual for UFS Explorer Standard Recovery.

-3. Plug the USB flash drive into the computer’s USB port.
+Plug the USB flash drive into the computer’s USB port.
 If possible, opt for USB 3.0. or higher rather than USB 2.0 – this will substantially speed up data access/reading/scanning operations.
 Turn on the power switch, if available.

 Warning: Once attached to the computer, your thumb drive may throw an error or ask for a format.
 Don’t try to fix anything until you finish up recovering data.
 This may lead to serious difficulties or even permanent data loss.

-4. Select your USB flash drive in the list of attached devices in the left pane and scan it for lost data using the corresponding button or the storage context menu option.
+Select your USB flash drive in the list of attached devices in the left pane and scan it for lost data using the corresponding button or the storage context menu option.

-5. Set up the preferable scan parameters.
+Set up the preferable scan parameters.
 If you know which file system type you deal with, deselect the superfluous ones.
 After that, press "Start scan" and wait for the process to complete.

 Hint: More information about configuring the scan can be found in the instruction on scanning a drive with UFS Explorer.

-6. Browse through the file system reconstructed by the program.
+Browse through the file system reconstructed by the program.
 Provided that the "Set up displaying of file status" tool is activated, all files will be presented with circular icons that correspond to their state: a green icon implies a "good" file that has a valid header; a red one indicate a "bad" (zeroed) file; a gray icon may appear when a file has been partly damaged or its integrity cannot be verified in view of the format’s specifics.
 The undeleted folders and files can be recognized by the red color of their names.
-You may also sort the files by name, date, size, employ quick or advanced search and preview them in the embedded viewer to decide which ones you need.
-After that, click "Define selection" and check off the items you want to copy.

 Hint: If you are going to save the recovered data to a network storage, please check the provided guide.